 Atlas also creates some Relationships automatically for you.
 Whenever you push Requirements to the Backlog in your Agile planning tool, Atlas creates a Relationship between the Requirement and the Story it creates on the Backlog.
 You can also relate a Requirement to a Story that already exists.
 As well as helping you understand the Relationship between the Requirement and the Story, Atlas also uses the Relationship to track the progress of the Story.

 The following lists the types of relationships used within the Atlas Planning and Tracking Suite:

-User Managed/Created Basic, Copy, Dependent, Requirement Stream, and Requirement Synchronization.
-Application Managed/ Created Carry Over, Defect Stream, Execution (relationship between a Story and a Sprint, for example), Parent-Child, and Requirement Stream.
+User Managed/Created Basic, Copy, Dependent, Requirement Stream, and Requirement and a Sprint, for example), Parent-Child, and Requirement Stream.